 Your symptoms cannot be caused by medications taken, substance abuse, or other illness

 In addition to the above criterion for diagnosis, an individual experiences high levels of either of the following reactions:

 - Depersonalization - An experience that someone suffering from PTSD may have that feels as if they are detached from themselves, or an outside observer.
 They may feel as if they were in a dream.

 - Derealization - An experience that someone suffering from PTSD may have that things are not real, things are distorted.

 An individual with delayed specification will not meet full diagnostic criteria until at least 6 months after the trauma occurred.
 Some onset of symptoms may occur quickly or immediately.

 If you need help, there is hope!
-Reach out to one of our licensed PTSD treatment mental health professionals.
+Reach out to a licensed mental health professional that treats PTSD.